Keeping in touch

 I think this is the big one, where the biggest change can happen.
 I use the following for messaging:

-For both Signal and Telegram, if you have my mobile number you should be able to chat to me right away.
+Signal, if you have my mobile number you should be able to chat to me right away.
 If you don’t have it, drop me a message and I’ll send that to you.

-- Signal Website (Android | iOS)
+Signal Website (Android | iOS)

 Voice Calls